aosabook/500lines/static-analysis/static-analysis.markdown

 title: Static Analysis
 author: Leah Hanson

+_Leah Hanson is a proud alumni of Hacker School and loves helping people learn about Julia.
+She blogs at [http://blog.leahhanson.us/](http://blog.leahhanson.us/) and Tweets at [@astrieanna](https://twitter.com/astrieanna)._

 ## Introduction

 You may be familiar with a fancy IDE that draws red underlines under parts of your code that don't compile.
 You may have run a linter on your code to check for formatting or style problems.
 You might run your compiler in super-picky mode with all the warnings turned on.
 All of these tools are applications of static analysis.